mergeandvary/mergeandvary.github.io/_posts/2016-04-03-welcome-to-jekyll.markdown

 git push origin --all
 {% endhighlight %}

-The jekyll pages are at is at <a href="http://mergeandvary.github.io/">http://mergeandvary.github.io/</a>
-mergeandvary is my github page, just swap that part for your own username. username.github.io
+The jekyll pages are at is at [http://mergeandvary.github.io/](http://mergeandvary.github.io/) mergeandvary is my github page, just swap that part for your own username. username.github.io

+## Learning Markdown
+My initial blogging attempts were all done with a mix of markdown and html.
+Jekyll is great in that it lets you mix things up.
+However, for the sake of consistency I decided to learn a bit about markdown formatting and stick to one style as much as I can.

+Here is a great [markdown cheat sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)